AbhiAdr/Express_MVC_React_Client_Server_rendering/README.md

 2 ) create data base in mysql with name HCS

-3 ) look into Data file where table structure and Dump Data query's are abalable
+3 ) look into Data file where table structure and Dump Data query's are available

 4 ) start app.js with : node app.js